Will My Stomach Be Flat After Fibroid Removal? (Types Of Fibroids & What Happens During Surgery)

 4. Pain and discomfort during sex

-While the exact reason for the growth of fibroids is not clear, it is thought to be due to the hormone Oestrogen.
+While the exact reason for fibroids’ growth is unclear, it is thought to be due to the hormone Oestrogen.

 While it can develop in any woman, it is more likely to develop in overweight women.
 It is also seen to be less likely to occur in women who have given birth.